SiteBuilder.com Review Highlights

 SiteBuilder’s drag-and-drop controls give you easy control over basic template tweaks.

 Adding photos is a breeze, as long as you upload them from your computer or use SiteBuilder’s large library of free stock images.
-Facebook import only seems to work if you’re running a Facebook Page.

 All your uploaded snaps are stored in your SiteBuilder file manager, which means you won’t have to upload the same photo twice.